sebasgarcep/firebase-deep-updates/README.md

 }
 ```

-You can pass an optional second parameter that will be mutated i.e. the resulting properties will written to it instead of a new object.
+You can also pass an optional second parameter with specific configuration.

+### API

+#### firebaseDeepUpdates(data, opts)
+- data (any): value (may be a scalar or an object) to be converted.
+- opts (object): set of options.
+  - target (object): mutate this object instead of creating a new one.